Muss-Mesmari/stripe-pricing-table/README.md

 # stripe-pricing-table
-Hosting a Stripe Pricing Table to embed into a website via GitHub Pages.
+Hosting a Stripe Pricing Table to embed into a website:https://forroproject.com/ via GitHub Pages.